 For LSA students, the LSA Opportunity Hub is the main resource for internship information, resources, and postings, and OS majors should visit the Hub as they begin their internship search.
 The Career Center serves the entire university, and can also provide helpful information.
 Any opportunities for internships that come through the OS program will be passed on to students via email.

 If you want or need credit for you internship, visit the Hub for information on ALA 225.

 Is there a limit on the number of Ross Business School classes I can take?

 There is no specified limit on the number of Ross classes you may take.
 However, there is a limit of 20 non-LSA credits that can be counted toward the 120 credits required for your LSA degree.
 It is important to consult with the OS Advisor and with your general LSA advisor if you have taken numerous courses outside LSA (business, music, art, etc.).
 Please note that preference for spaces in Ross courses is given to Ross students (BBAs and business minors).

 Is there any paperwork I will need to fill out for graduation?

-Yes, you must complete a Diploma Application online and each of your major and minor departments must submit an online Major Release Form.
+Yes, you must complete the "Apply to Graduate" sectopm on Wolverine Access, and each of your major and minor departments must submit an online Major/Minor Release Form.
 The OS Advisor will provide complete information at the start of your senior year.
-This process should be completed at least a month before the start of what you consider to be your final term.
+This process should be completed at least a month before the start of your final term.